Here are some of the things that make these conditions more likely:

 If you take any prescription drugs, talk to your doctor if you get pregnant.
 Some medicines can make heart and other birth defects more likely.
 Among them are the acne medication isotretinoin and anti-seizure drugs that contain valproate.

 Your doctor may be able to switch you to another medicine until your baby is born.

-Your baby’s chance of having congenital heart defects rises if either of his parents or any relatives have problems.
+Your baby’s chance of having congenital heart defects rises if either of their parents or any relatives have problems.
 Talk to your doctor about genetic testing and counseling if it runs in your family.

 Genetic testing involves a simple blood test before or during your pregnancy.
 And it’s important because if you have certain genetic mutations, your child’s chances of having it can go up by as much as 50%.